jiashenggu/ai_in_bio/README.txt

 1. top 20 combinations of AI technologies and biomedical increasing in last 5 years
 2. top 20 combinations of AI technologies and biomedical decreasing in last 5 years
 3. predicted top 20 combinations increasing in future 5 years
-4. predicted top 20 combinations increasing in future 5 years
+4. predicted top 20 combinations decreasing in future 5 years

 We need to speculate as to why we think the predicted decrease/increase will happen